tommythetechie/just-build-websites/README.md

 * ##### Go to the [new repo page](https://github.com/new) on Github.
 Make something inspired by the randomly-generated repo name they give you
 * ##### Recreate the title sequence of a favorite show or movie using CSS.
 (Example: [Stranger Things](https://github.com/wbobeirne/stranger-things))
 * Help a friend's new business / hobby / resume / wedding
+* Challenge yourself to make a site under a certain kb limit
 * Follow [@first_tmrs_only](https://twitter.com/first_tmrs_only) to get notified about [`first-timers-only` issues](http://www.firsttimersonly.com/) on Github!
 * Look at everybody's code!!!
 * Build a sustainable, pro-bono site for a non-profit in your area